-While the pandemic has changed the world, the process CSD will follow to select the District’s top teacher remains the same: Following a monthlong public-nomination window, during which parents, students, community partners and employees can submit names for consideration, Canyons District recognizes a Teacher of the Year at CSD schools and programs.
+While the pandemic has changed the world, the process CSD will follow to select the District’s top teacher remains the same: Following the public-nomination window during which parents, students, community partners and employees can submit names for consideration, Canyons District recognizes a Teacher of the Year at CSD schools and programs.

 Nearly 50 educators are applauded for their outstanding instructional practices, positive engagement with parents, and professional approach to their craft.

-From that field, the District selects one teacher to represent Canyons in the state top-teacher competition.
+From the field of top teachers from the schools and programs, the District selects one teacher to represent Canyons in the state top-teacher competition.
 That educator also will receive the 2021 Apex Award for Teacher of the Year, the highest honor given to teachers by the Canyons Board of Education.

 For the third year, the Canyons Board and Administration will announce three finalists — one teacher the elementary, middle and high school levels.
 One of those three will be named the District’s top teacher.